-“How to Talk About Race in 2017” enables us to discuss race and racism with people who may be different from us.
-Ray is an expert on helping individuals talk with others within their own racial group.
-The subject of dual language use and how to value people who may be different or new to your community is part of this discussion.
+“How to Talk About Race in 2023” enables us to discuss race and racism with people who may be different from us.
+Ray is an expert on helping individuals talk with others about race in a positive manner.
+The subject of language use and how to value people who may be different or new to your community is part of this discussion.

-This session is either a 45 lecture with question and answers or a 2-hour, detailed, hands-on workshop that provides on-line tools that individuals can use to learn after the workshop is over.
+This session is either a 45 minute lecture with questions and answers or a 2-hour, detailed, hands-on workshop that provides on-line tools that individuals can use to learn after the workshop is over.
 Our nation is at a cross roads and we need to talk.

-Ray enjoys helping people find a positive personal role to play in improving race relations during these contemporary times.
+Ray enjoys helping people find a positive personal role to play in improving race relations during these challenging times.

 Ray draws on his extensive knowledge of both Rhode Island history and African American history/culture to highlight the effect Slavery had and continues to have on this state.
 He explains the economic basis of slavery and its African origins.